mlpce/slinput/README.md

 ### Compilation and Installation

 After the ccmake configuration step, make followed by make install will build and install the library and header files to the installation path indicated by **CMAKE_INSTALL_PREFIX**.
-The **libslinput.a** library will be installed along with two header files, **slinput.h** and **slinputc.h**.
+The **libslinput.a** library will be installed along with two header files, the API header **slinput.h** and the configuration header **slinputc.h**.

-If unit tests are enabled, then an executable **slinput_unittest** will also be installed, along with some other google test headers and libraries.
+If unit tests are enabled, then an executable **slinputt** will also be installed containing the unit tests, along with some other google test headers and libraries.

 A simple example application (source code at **src/example/main.c**) will also be compiled and linked.
 However this is not installed by make install.
-After building it can be found at **build/build-atari-st/src/example/slinput.tos** or **build/build-linux/src/example/slinput_example**.
+After building it can be found at **build/tos/src/example/slinputx.tos** or **build/linux/src/example/slinputx**.

 ## Using the library